 Take a Fairfax County scenic drive in Northern Virginia to explore pretty parks, quaint towns, local history, and beautiful Virginia Byways near Washington DC.
 Follow our scenic drive route map, or extend your outing with the suggested optional side trips.
 You can enjoy the scenery from your car, or stop for hikes, restaurants, shops, a winery, and historic sites along the way.

-Find more places to explore in our guide 6 Fantastic Northern Virginia Scenic Drives.
+Find more places to explore in our guide Beautiful Northern Virginia Scenic Drives.

 Fairfax County Scenic Drive Route and Tips

 Fairfax County is the most populous county in Virginia, and suburban neighborhoods and urban developments dominate the landscape.
 But you can still find scenic roads that meander through smaller towns and countryside and lead to some of the county's prettiest parks.

 Our Fairfax VA scenic drive begins at the Hunter Mill exit of the Dulles Toll Road, travels south through the City of Fairfax to Clifton, then loops east to Lorton before returning to Fairfax.
 This route includes 5 designated Virginia Byways and navigates a mix of developed and rural roads.
 Optional side trips include the closest winery to Washington DC, a prison transformed into an arts center, and more scenic Virginia towns.

 Use this map of our Fairfax County scenic drive route to plan your trip.
 The route we mapped out is one-and-a-half hours of drive time and 46 miles long, but you can easily adjust it by adding or eliminating stops.

 Fairfax County Scenic Drive Tips